We are the parents to three lovely children and we wouldn't trade it for anything in the world.

 In a few years, you will no longer need it.
 What other furniture do you buy with the expectation you won't use fairly quickly?
 It's rare to look at furniture with such a short lifespan but when you do, you'd probably buy it from IKEA.

-You know what you don't do with IKEA furniture?
+Do you know what you don't do with IKEA furniture?
 Overpay for it.

 We bought our crib via Amazon and it looks nice but it's not expensive.
-Which is good because when our kids started teething they would chew on the wood before we realized we needed a rail cover (we don't want them eating wood!).
+This is good because when our kids started teething they would chew on the wood before we realized we needed a rail cover (we don't want them eating wood!).
 We would cover it with these soft wrapping things, which they would pull aside and then chew on the wood… but at least there was an extra step.

 That crib is now 7+ years old and still going strong with its third resident.

 You can decide what is non-essential, but if you get a gift, try to return it immediately if you don't feel like it's essential to life.
 Those gift cards can pay for things you know you'll want and it takes up way less space.

 One thing you'll find is that children are all different.
 Some like chairs that vibrate, others like chairs that swing.
 Some like lights and sounds, some hate lights and sounds.

 Our first kid loved the mat with lights and sounds.
 Loved the vibrating chair.
 Hated the swing.